-ANGER

-MANAGEMENT
+ANGER MANAGEMENT

 Anger Management is a cognitive-behavioral curriculum designed to help individuals better manage their anger.
 The protocol can be used in a group session or in an individual format.
-The curriculum and journal are available in English and Spanish and are gender-responsive.
+The curriculum and journal are available in English and Spanish for both men and women.

 The journal is designed to be used in group or individual treatment by those who have demonstrated a need for learning skills to manage strong emotions such as anger.
 It provides participants with a summary of core concepts, worksheets for completing between-session challenges, and space to take notes for each of the sessions.
 The concepts and skills presented in this treatment protocol are best learned by interactive practice, review, and by completing the between-session assignments.
+Typically, this program is completed in 10 sessions, each lasting one hour, with a maximum of 12 participants.